 The Sandbelt Parklands will create one, continuous green open space through Melbourne’s bayside suburbs.
 This chain of parks will run between Moorabbin and Dingley Village, offering walking and cycling paths, connecting the community with sporting fields and providing adventure play areas for the kids.
 The project includes the preparation of a park plan and land acquisition.

 The Seaford Wetlands is recognised as a site of important international biodiversity under the Ramsar convention.
 The wetlands are also enjoyed for their recreational values.
 To support improved protection and access, funding is committed for upgrades to walking paths and facilities, landscaping and environmental works.

-The project adopts a collaborate approach with the existing land managers, Frankston City Council and Melbourne Water, to maximise environmental works and recreational/access infrastructure upgrades.
+The project adopts a collaborative approach with the existing land managers, Frankston City Council and Melbourne Water, to maximise environmental works and recreational/access infrastructure upgrades.

 Once completed, the 110-hectare Toolern Regional Park near Melton South will offer locals and visitors a beautiful place to cycle, walk, picnic and play.

 It will also be a great place for the local wildlife, protecting the area’s unique natural environment, including the habitat of the critically endangered Growling Grass Frog.
 A park plan will be prepared, and some park assets will be built.